double-speak/doublespeak.github.io/_poems_2019/paper-crane.md

   poet in China, but his poetry collections have not yet been translated into English.
   I hope that my translation will make more people interested in reading Li’s poems.</p>'
 abio: |-
   <p>Li Yuansheng was born in Wusheng County, Sichuan Province, where poetry is deeply rooted in the local culture and life.
 Li graduated from Chongqing University in 1983.
-After graduation, he worked as the general editor for the <i>Chongqing Daily</i>.
+After graduation, he worked as the general editor for the <em>Chongqing Daily</em>.
 In 2015, Li worked for the Chongqing Writers Association and became a professional poet and writer at the Chongqing Academy of Literature.</p>
   <p>Li began writing poems when he was still in university.
 He is now the vice chairman of the Chongqing Writers Association and a member of the poetry committee of the China Writers Association.
 He has published four poetry collections, all of them in Chinese.
 He has been awarded the People Literature Prize.
-In 2014, Li was awarded China’s most prestigious Lu Xun Literature Prize for his poetry collection <i>Endless Things</i>.</p>
+In 2014, Li was awarded China’s most prestigious Lu Xun Literature Prize for his poetry collection <em>Endless Things</em>.</p>
 tbio: "<p>Yi Feng is a scholar, translator and associate professor at Northeastern University, China.
 She was a visiting scholar at the University of Pennsylvania in 2016.
 Since then, she has published poems.
 Her English poems were published in